yopdog/test22/Liberland-constitution.md

  * **§V.1(6)** to access to information concerning the day to day affairs of the Assembly.

 ## Chapter 2: The Cantons
+The Cantons shall be established for the purpose of defending the rights of the people of the Free Republic of Liberland.
+The Cantons shall be Independent and shall be responsible for inforcing the law.
+Cantons can be established through private initiative and their is no limit to the number of Cantons that can be established.
+In addition to defending the rights of the people the Cantons shall reprasent citizans in the United Cantons Assembly.

 ### Article V - Main Principles of The Cantons
 * **§V.1.** The Cantons of the Free Republic of Liberland shall be completely Independent in all aspects.
 Thay shall be self governing